viamrobotics/docs/docs/data/capture/performance-metrics.md

 2. Then select the `viam:viam-sensor:telegrafsensor` model from the [`viam-telegraf-sensor` module](https://app.viam.com/module/viam/viam-telegraf-sensor).
 3. Click **Add module**, then enter a name for your sensor, for example `my-telegrafsensor`, and click **Create**.

-In the next step you will configure the data manager to capture and sync the performance metrics from your configured sensor.

 For more information, see [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry).

+In the next step you will configure the data management service to capture and sync the performance metrics from your configured sensor.

 ### Test sensor data